vkadlcik/DB48X-on-DM42/doc/calc-help/menus.md

 ## Arithmetic menu

-THe *Arithmetic menu* gives access to arithmetic functions in your calculator.
+The *Arithmetic menu* gives access to arithmetic functions in your calculator.
 It includes the following submenus:

 * Real: Operations on real numbers